Bitcoin. Cat Person. Other divisive things.

-In ye olde AdWords, demographic targeting options on the search network were a mixed bag; search advertisers were limited to using gender and age.
+In ye olde Google Ads, demographic targeting options on the search network were a mixed bag; search advertisers were limited to using gender and age.
 In 2017, household income and parental status were added to the mix.
 More important, though, is that fact that all demographic targeting options were made WAY easier to find because the big, shiny “Demographics” button on the vertical page bar in the UI: you can’t miss it, I promise.

 Similar Audiences have been a GDN feature for quite some time, but it took until this year for them to become available on the Search Network.
 These suckers basically allow you to find users with search behavior that mirrors those in your RLSA audiences but haven’t yet visited your website.